SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 During sign up, you'll be asked to verify your email address.
 Without a verified email address, you won't be able to complete some basic GitHub tasks, such as creating a repository.

 ## Connect to this BioDiv-git account.
+From your personal account, go tot the top right icon, click and choose "add account" Enter the log in info May gives you for the BioDiv-git account

 ### Set collaborators:
 To share a GitHub repository with someone, navigate to the repository's settings, click "Collaborators & teams," and then "Add people" to invite them, granting them access to the repository.
 Here's a more detailed breakdown: